Education Research Current Organisation and Cooperation NL

 2. Create a biology assignment for second-year university students on DNA, specifically on gene regulation.
 Give the assignment three different steps, with increasing difficulty.
 Begin with a knowledge question, then an analysis question, and end with an application question.

-Step 3: give ChatGPT a specific role
+Step 3: give the chatbot a specific role

 Take the role of an educational expert and assistant in course design.
 I teach psychology at the university and need your help in creating the curriculum for the Social Psychology course for first-year students.
 Ask me any questions needed to establish the structure and content of the course, with clear learning objectives and challenging assignments.